 You can also access the Doctor Care Anywhere ‘My Health’ wellbeing platform directly from your phone.
 This provides free, personalised information and advice about nutrition, physical activity, sleep, stress and relationships.

 Make sure you don't take better care of your car than yourself!
 Giving your body a once-over doesn’t have to be a daunting task.
-Why not try out the DIY Man MOT5, a quick and easy health check you can do at home, or discuss any concerns on a Doctor Care Anywhere GP video call.
+Why not try out the DIY Man MOT, a quick and easy health check you can do at home, or discuss any concerns on a Doctor Care Anywhere video call with a GP or an Advanced Nurse Practitioner (ANP).

 Men are just as likely as anyone to struggle with their mental health, but less likely to get the support they need.
 So remember, it’s OK to not be OK.